lstodd/airline-tweet-sentiment/README.md

 This project can be found on GitHub here: https://github.com/lstodd/airline-tweet-sentiment

-This project uses Luigi to run the scripts.
-The main actors to review include:
+This project uses Luigi to run the script from tasks.py.

+The main scripts to review include:
 * airline_tweet_sentiment/preprocess_data.py
 * airline_tweet_sentiment/model.py
+* app/run.py

 ## Project overview